 3. If the AutoComplete key doesn’t exist, create it under the Explorer key.
 To create it, right click on the Explorer key, go to New and select Key.
 Name it Autocomplete.

 5. Inside the AutoComplete key, there should be a value named AutoSuggest.
 If it isn’t there, you will have to create it.
-Right-click inside the right pane and select New>String Value.
+Right-click in the right pane and select New>String Value.
 Name it AutoSuggest and set its value to ‘yes’.

-That’s all. hope this article has helped you.
+That’s all.
+Hope this article has helped you.